 SAN FRANCISCO — September 18, 2020 Inkling, a global leader in digital learning solutions, today announced their 2020 Illuminate Award winners.
 The annual awards recognize organizations for their innovation and commitment to modern learning and organizational agility.
 Winners were honored at Inkling’s annual user conference, Illuminate, which took place September 14-17, 2020.

 “The pandemic has forced companies around the globe to reimagine how they conduct business.
-Organizations are redesigning products and services, reinventing business models, and rethinking customer engagement models and work experiences to ensure business continuity and prepare for the recovery,” said Jeff Carr, CEO of Inkling.
+Organizations are redesigning products and services, reinventing business models, and rethinking customer engagement models and work experiences to ensure business continuity and prepare for the recovery,” said Jeff Carr, Former CEO of Inkling.
 “We need agile learning that is fast, simple, modern, and scalable in order to develop talent and build critical skills for operating safely in this changing climate.
 Inkling Illuminate awards winners were selected for demonstrating an unwavering commitment to learning agility and innovation to quickly adapt in times of change.
 They are the best of the best.”

 A few of this year’s winners include: